Why use the cloud?

 The enormous amount of company data and the wide variety of endpoints used in the cloud, compounded with the fact that a company’s data is on servers shared with other unrelated businesses, understandably brings to mind security questions and concerns.

 The main one is: “Will my data be safe in the cloud?”

 The honest answer is that preventing data breaches or loss in the cloud requires a multi-layered approach, from the physical security provided by large, protected data centers down to endpoint protection on tablets and smartphones, the latest targets for hackers.

-The best web security and endpoint protection solutions would defend 24/7, even against unknown threats, through real-time analysis of file behavior.
+The best threat intelligence and endpoint protection solutions would defend 24/7, even against unknown threats, through real-time analysis of file behavior.
 Fortunately, affordable solutions exist, when combined with a cloud provider’s own layers of security and regular backups provide adequate protection for most SMBs in the cloud.

 With the environmental, cost, and ease of use benefits, it is clear that now is the time to get your head out of the clouds… and your data in it.